 #2.
 Use Rel="Canonical"

-In the unfortunate event where a search bot finds two versions of the same page, the canonical tag helps resolve the issue at a later time.
+In the unfortunate event that a search bot finds two versions of the same page, use the rel="canonical" tag to indicate the preferred version of a page.

 Recommended Reading: 301 Redirects vs. Rel=Canonical Tags